WebOrigami/docs/src/pika/intro.md

 ## Explorable graphs

-`pika` is is especially good at dealing with graphs.
+pika is especially good at dealing with graphs.
 One way to define a graph is in YAML format:

 ```console
 $ pika greetings.yaml